Raleigh, NC

 Solar Panel Installation in Raleigh, NC

 Residential solar in Raleigh by NABCEP-certified companies.
-Duke Energy Progress net metering, Wake County permits, and PowerPair incentive guidance included.
+Duke Energy Progress net metering, Wake County permits, and PowerPair guidance.

 Get quotes ↓

 Raleigh is Duke Energy Progress territory, which matters for solar because Duke Progress offers retail-rate net metering.
 Excess power your panels generate gets credited to your bill at the same rate you pay for power you draw from the grid.
-For homeowners adding battery storage at the same time, the PowerPair program from Duke Energy adds a significant upfront incentive on top of that.
+For homeowners adding battery storage at the same time, the PowerPair program from Duke Energy adds up to $9,000 upfront when you install both together.

 The Research Triangle’s newer construction generally has roof orientations that work well for solar.
 Older neighborhoods like Oakwood and Boylan Heights have more mature tree cover, which is worth factoring into a shading analysis before sizing a system.